 How does a no-closing-cost refinance work?

 No-closing-cost refinancing eliminates closing costs, but there are trade-offs.
 That includes charging a higher interest rate, which can cost more over the course of the full life of the mortgage.
 A no-closing-cost refinance may also include the fees in the financing, so instead of charging them upfront, the fees would be spread over the life of the loan.

 Closing costs are generally 2 percent to 5 percent of the loan’s principal balance.
 They vary from state to state, however.
 The average refinance closing costs (including taxes) in New York in 2020 were $8,256, according to real estate data firm ClosingCorp.
 In Missouri, they were $1,290.
 The nationwide average was $3,398.

 In addition to an application fee, which some lenders charge and others don’t, common closing costs include:

-“The additional interest on the loan will add up over time,” explains Greg McBride, CFA, chief financial analyst at Bankrate.
+“The additional interest on the loan will add up over time,” says Greg McBride, CFA, Bankrate chief financial analyst.
 “And the longer you have that loan, the higher that cost will go.
 If you have that loan for decades to come, you may end up paying those closing costs a couple of times over.”